diegojuarez01/diegojuarez01/README.md

 📚 I'm always learning something new and participating in projects that challenge me professionally.

-🌱 I’m currently learning vue
+🌱 I’m currently learning Vue.js

 💡 Check out my repositories to see what I'm working on or collaborating on.
 Welcome to my profile!